Kaitoi Whakapaipai Kanohi

 What are the chances of getting a job?

-In spite of the increase in demand for make-up artists, competition for entry-level positions is high.
+Competition for entry-level positions is high, so new make-up artists need to actively network to find a job.
 You can improve your chances of getting a job by:

 - training at a make-up school which provides internships and job placements

-- having additional skills such as hairstyling, hairdressing, or beauty therapy
+- having additional skills such as hairstyling, hairdressing, beauty therapy or customer service

 - being a member of industry organisations such as WIFT (Women in Film and Television)